d3vilh/raspberry-gateway/README.md

   The DataSources and Dashboards for are automatically provisioned.

    ### Grafana dashboards
    To access Grafana, visit the Pi's IP address (*e.g. `http://localhost:3030/` , change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/admin`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L68) `config.yml` file in var `monitoring_grafana_admin_password`.
-Consider to change it before the installation as security must be secure.
-   >**Note**: The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.
+The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.

    #### Here is list of available dashboards:
    * **Raspberry Pi Monitoring**: Shows CPU, memory, and disk usage, as well as network traffic, temperature and Docker containers utilisation. `http://localhost:3030/d/rvk35ERRz/raspberry-monitoring`